mongodb/specifications/source/unified-test-format/unified-test-format.rst

 When defining an entity object in YAML, a `node anchor`_ SHOULD be created on the entity's ``id`` key.
-This anchor will allow the unique name to be referenced with an `alias node`_ later in the file (e.g. from another entity or `operation`_ document) and also leverage YAML's parser for reference validation.
+This anchor will allow the unique name to be referenced with an `alias node`_ later in the file (e.g. from another entity or `operation`_ object) and also leverage YAML's parser for reference validation.

 .. _node anchor: https://yaml.org/spec/1.2/spec.html#id2785586
 .. _alias node: https://yaml.org/spec/1.2/spec.html#id2786196